The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 where $C$ is the constant of proportionality, which by definition does not depend on $\mx$ or the solid angle $\Omega_\mx$.

-We next consider the radiant intensity density of ray bundles reaching a volume $dsdA_\mathbf{y}$ after traveling a total path length $s$ (with $dA_\mathbf{y}$ again the cross-sectional area perpendicular to the direction of travel, so again $\cos \theta=1$).
+A ray bundle that travels a total path length $s$ will reach a parallelepiped $ds \wedge dA_\mathbf{y}$, which has total volume $ds dA_\mathbf{y}\cos \theta_\mathbf{y}$, where $dA_\mathbf{y}$ is the wavefront area, and $dA_\mathbf{y}\cos \theta_\mathbf{y}$ is the cross-sectional area perpendicular to the direction of travel.
 This formulation explicitly preserves the extent along the direction of travel, so $ds$ is invariant.\footnote{To avoid potential confusion: as we are propagating the paths of ray bundles instead of photons, there is no explicit speed of light.
 If we were tracking individual photons, they would travel slower in regions with higher refractive indices, but then the distances between photons would decrease correspondingly, canceling the effect of the photon speed on the luminosity.} As the \'etendue $d^2G$ is preserved, we find:

-Hence,
+Hence:

 That is, the differential power reaching the volume around $\mathbf{y}$ is \textit{non-uniformly} distributed in solid angle and cross-section in exactly the right way to balance the difference in likelihoods between the two points.
 Because light rays propagate along reversible paths, the differential power emitted uniformly at $\mathbf{y}$ that reaches the differential volume $dsdA_\mx$ at $\mx$ will be non-uniformly distributed in the exact opposite way, ensuring detailed balance.